-On this Crisis and Disaster Management course at University of Portsmouth, you'll learn about topics such as hazards, vulnerability and the risk of disaster, crisis management and humanitarian responses, all underpinned by the practical aspects of an emergency situation, including planning and logistics.
+On this course, you'll learn about topics such as hazards, vulnerability and the risk of disaster, crisis management and humanitarian responses, all underpinned by the practical aspects of an emergency situation, including planning and logistics.

 You'll graduate with the skills you need for a successful career in the emergency planning and disaster management sector, either in the UK or overseas.
 You'll also get transferable skills in project planning, data reviewing and communication, putting you in a strong position to pursue a career in other industries.

 - Learn new skills including disaster risk reduction techniques, and mapping using GIS, GPS and remote sensing technologies